 In these 30+ years, I feel like I've lived through a lifetime of change and pivots.
 At one point in my life, I was blogging daily (on a website no longer live) with beauty reviews, makeup tutorials, and working with brands like Physician's Formula and Disney.
 (PS I've since returned to blogging and I couldn't be more excited!)

 That creative blogger beginning helped me get my first few jobs out of college, working for start-ups and an agency in organic social media before spending half a decade at a Fortune 150 company.
 Now, I'm a Paid Social Director, as well as my work here as an author, blogger, and lifestyle influencer.
 Every year, my life gets bigger and I wouldn't have it any other way.

-My first novel, Ember Dragon Daughter, is available now on Amazon and Audible with many more releases planned for the next year.
+My first novel, Ember Dragon Daughter, is available now on Amazon and Audible.
+It was just the beginning of something new for me.

 My novels focus on themes like insurmountable change, responsibility, challenging your life and those around you, and more.
-Through strong female characters and fantastical worlds, I hope to make a difference and help readers take charge of their lives.
-As a mindset coach, I aim to help other authors make their own impact on the world.
+Through strong female characters, inclusive characters, and fantastical worlds, I hope to make a difference and help readers take charge of their lives.

 My Unexpected Journey